The great crowdfunding experience

 Preparation is the key

 The programme runs for 1 day a week for 7 weeks and is tailored to make you “crowdfunding” ready.
-Each week has a separate topic, you have homework to do and you have other entrepreneurs who talk about how they “crossed” the line (read: they have crowdfunded successfully).
+Each week has a separate topic, you have homework to do, like reword my essay and you have other entrepreneurs who talk about how they “crossed” the line (read: they have crowdfunded successfully).
 The programme is really good, you meet amazing people and, if you follow what they say to the letter it will definitely increase your chances of success.

 One of the biggest lessons I learned from this programme is that preparation is everything.
 I thought naively that crowdfunding was simply putting your pitch out there and wait for the money to pour in.
 How wrong I was.
 Putting your pitch online is probably the easiest bit in the process.
 What really matters is that you know your stuff inside out: from your valuation to your video and your social media campaign, everything must be spot on.